MOHAPY24/purr/README.md

 ## Credits

-Credits to kma and me :).
+Credits to kma, spakezz and me :).

 ## LICENSE